cs1302uga/cs1302-ce27.5/README.md

       System.out.println(Arrays.toString(array)); // [ 1, 2, 3, 4, 5 ]
       ```
 1. As a group, pick a _new_ **DRIVER.**, then the have the **DRIVER** implement the `bubbleSort`
    method in `BubbleSort.java`.
-Be sure to include some code in the `main` method to test the
+1. Write some code in the `main` method to test the implementation of `bubbleSort`.
+You can
-   implementation.
+   most likely use your `bubble` tests - just change them to do a full `bubbleSort`.
+Make sure
+   you test a few different dataypes and vary the starting (`lo`) and ending (`hi`) indices.
    Once your group is confident that the code compiles and runs correctly,
    have the **DRIVER** stage and commit `BubbleSort.java` to their local repository, then
    push the changes up to the repository on GitHub.
 Everyone else should pull the changes
    after that.